juandavidvargas19/BMO_chatbot/README.md

 - **Cache memory usage**: Usage of cache memory prevents repeated expensive operations that would otherwise happen on every streamlit rerun
 - **Performance Optimized**: Base code provided for finetuning using reinforcement learning from human feedback
 - **LLM evaluator**: Alternative deployment of model integrating an llm evaluator to score the relevancy of the response based on the query (Version 2)
-- **Context memory**: Alternative deployment of model integrating both an llm evaluator and temporal memory to remember previous interactions
+- **Context memory**: Alternative deployment of model integrating both an llm evaluator and temporal memory to remember previous interactions (Version 3)

 ## Quick Start